- Human rights advocacy organisation

 A lot of activities are organized by Seta’s member organizations.
 Pride events gather tens of thousands of people each year.
 The biggest LGBTIQ event in Finland is the annual Helsinki Pride.
 Member organizations also organise among others Vinokino Film Festival, camps and parties and offer advice to LGBTI.
 A significant part of the member organisations’ activities is the peer groups.
 Seta supports member organisations by training and coaching as well as through providing financial and fundraising support.

 Seta aims for a society where everyone can live in dignity on equal basis regardless of sexual orientation, gender identity or gender expression.
 We want to change legislation and make sure that human rights-based laws really have an effect on everyday life.

 Our viewpoint is based on human rights and self-determination.
-Key issues for us in the following years are self-determination regarding gender, equal marital and family law and the wellbeing of LGBTIQ children and youth and elderly people.
-Seta’s Political Strategy 2014-2017 opens up the key issues in more depth (in Finnish).
+Key issues for us in the following years are intersex rights, self-determination regarding gender for minors, equal family law and the wellbeing of LGBTIQ children and youth and elderly people.